influxdata/influxdb/DOCKER.md

 # Docker Setup
 ========================

-This document describes how to buidl and run a minimal InfluxDB container under Docker.
-It has currently only be tested for local development and assumes that you have a working docker environment already.
+This document describes how to build and run a minimal InfluxDB container under Docker.
+Currently, it has only been tested for local development and assumes that you have a working docker environment.

 ## Building Image